South Island Travel Guide: Nature’s Paradise

 The South Island is full of great activities, listing them all would take too long.
 There’s a lot of things to do on the South Island, below are a few which I think are definitely worth doing!

-Obviously, if you are backpacking New Zealand, you may come across other activities, which you think are better, so this list is only arbitrary, but should give you an idea of what you can do in this great island!
+These activities might not be to everyone’s taste, but I feel they should be on your New Zealand itinerary.
+You may come across other activities, which you think are better, so this list is only arbitrary, but should give you an idea of what you can do in this great island!

 Adrenaline rush in Queenstown